Mobile-IoT-Security-Lab/HideDroid/README.md

 Finally, the anonymized data are sent to the expected recipients by mimicking the original network calls.

+**Note**: HideDroid app is compatible with all Android versions before to 11.
+Since version 11, the system does not enable apps to directly install new CA certificates.
+Nonetheless, it requires the user to explicitly install them, making the HideDroid app inoperable.
+This limitation will be removed in a future release of the app.

 ## ❱ Publication

 More details about **HideDroid** can be found in the paper [You can’t always get what you want: towards user-controlled privacy on Android](link).